 - Tuesday August 18th – The Hate U Give

 - Tuesday September 15th – I am Not Your Negro

 - Tuesday September 29th – Do the Right Thing

 - Tuesday October 6th – BlacKKKlansman

 The library will be providing families with blank yard signs to create justice and equity art.
 Stop by the library today to pick up your blank lawn sign.

 Book and Short Story Discussion

-The library will be holding a book discussion for “The Hate U Give” in August.
+The library will be holding a book discussion for “The Hate U Give” on Wednesday September 16th at 6pm.
 Please stop by the library to pick up or reserve you copy of the book today.

 The short story group will be reading short stories written by Black authors for the month of August.
 The short story group meets every Thursday at 6:30 pm.
 Please email the library (email@example.com) for the zoom link.